Scaling limits for planar aggregation with subcritical fluctuations: Introduction

 If, on the other hand, we were to take $\eta=\s=0$ and fix $\a\in[0,\infty)$, then we would obtain the HL($\a$) model considered by Hastings and Levitov \cite{HL}.
 The parameters $\a$ and $\eta$ play a similar role in adjusting the `local growth rate of capacity' as a function of the current cluster shape.
 Indeed, in the subsequent paper \cite{NST2} we show that, modulo a deterministic time-change and under the same restrictions on the parameter $\sigma$ as will be used in this paper, the scaling limit of ALE($\a,\eta$) depends primarily on the sum $\a+\eta$ provided that $\a+\eta\le1$.
 This means that ALE($\eta$) and regularized HL($\alpha$) have qualitatively similar behaviour when $\a=\eta$.
 Moreover, the range of the attachment densities considered in ALE($\eta$) corresponds exactly to those used to define the dielectric-breakdown models, so the full family ALE($\a,\eta$) is of wider interest than HL($\a$) alone.
 See \cite{STV} for a comprehensive discussion of other models related to ALE.

-One of the challenges of studying HL($\a$) when $\a\neq0$ is that the logarithmic capacity of the cluster $K_n$ is random and could be quite badly behaved.
+One of the challenges of studying HL($\a$) when $\a\neq0$ is that the capacity of the cluster $K_n$ is random and could be quite badly behaved.
 It is therefore a priori unclear how to tune parameters in order to obtain non-trivial scaling limits.
-One way in which ALE($\eta$) is simpler is that the logarithmic capacity of the cluster $K_n$ is always $cn$, where $c=\log F'(\infty)$.
+One way in which ALE($\eta$) is simpler is that the capacity of the cluster $K_n$ is always $cn$, where $c=\log F'(\infty)$.
 Nevertheless, the models have much in common, and it has turned out that the framework developed here for ALE($\eta$) provides useful ideas for the analysis of HL($\a$).
-In this paper we will focus on the case where $\eta\in(-\infty,1]$ and will establish scaling limits and fluctuations for ALE($\eta$) in the small-particle regime, where $c\to0$ and $\s\to0$, while allowing $n\to\infty$ with $n\sim c^{-1}$, thereby giving clusters of macroscopic logarithmic capacity.
+In this paper we will focus on the case where $\eta\in(-\infty,1]$.
+We will establish scaling limits and fluctuations for ALE($\eta$) in the small-particle regime, where simultaneously $c\to0$, $\s\to0$ and $n\to\infty$ with $n$ tuned so that $nc \to t$, for some fixed $t \in \mathbb{R}$, thereby giving clusters of macroscopic capacity.